rewinery/rewinery.github.io/_pages/about.md

   - /about.html
 ---

-I am an undergraduate student at School of the Gifted Young of University of Science and Technology of China, majoring in computer science.
+Qirun Zeng is an undergraduate student at the USTC School of the Gifted Young, majoring in computer science.
+His interest lies in:

+- Algorithm
+- Machine learning
+- Game theory

+He will soon be studying as a Ph.D. student at cityU.